Texas Bar Sunset

 sunset

-Bar Deunification / Disintegration / Invalidation Endeavors
+State Bar Deunification / Disintegration / Invalidation Endeavors

 McDonald v.
 Longley No. 20-5448, 4 F 4th 229 (5th Cir.
 2021); No. 1:19-cv-219- LY (W.D.
 Tex.).

-As of mid-2023, however, bar wars remain in Louisiana (Boudreaux v.
-Louisiana State Bar Association; Boudreaux v.
-Louisiana State Bar), Utah (Pomeroy v.
-Utah State Bar), Oregon (Crowe v.
-State Bar of Oregon & Gruber v.
-Oregon State Bar), and Oklahoma (Schell v.
-Darby).
-Louisiana's Boudreaux participated in oral arguments before the 5th Circuit Court of (Federal) Appeals on July 11th, 2023.
-Here is the schedule and here is the audio file (MP3) for the oral arguments: (case # 22-30564).
-Here is an August 22nd, 2023 article from Law360 providing updates on the Bar Wars.
+Additionally, Louisiana's Boudreaux participated in oral arguments before the 5th Circuit Court of (Federal) Appeals on July 11th, 2023.
+Here is the schedule and here is the audio file (MP3) for those (successful) oral arguments: (case # 22-30564).
+Meanwhile here is an August 22nd, 2023 article from Law360 providing updates on the Bar Wars.
 Additionally here is a July 11th, 2023 Law360 article covering Boudreaux v.
 State Bar of Louisiana, and a Courthouse News article covering Boudreaux v.
 State Bar of Louisiana, too.
-Meanwhile Utah's Pomeroy case has a pending cross motion for summary judgment at the district court level.
-Oregon's Crowe is headed back to the 9th Circuit after not prevailing on a cross motion for summary judgment.
-Oklahoma's Schell is on remand from the 10th Circuit and is in discovery.

-Anyhow, kudos to the following journalists and activists who covered the Bar Wars or filed amicus briefs in them at the U.S. Supreme Court level: ABA, Ballotpedia, Reuters (April 4, 2022), Bloomberg, TexasLawBook, Southeast Texas Record (April 5th, 2022), Southeast Texas Record (March 1st, '22), Southeast Texas Record (Jan.
+Anyway, kudos to the following journalists and activists who covered the Bar Wars or filed amicus briefs in them at the U.S. Supreme Court level: ABA, Ballotpedia, Reuters (April 4, 2022), Bloomberg, TexasLawBook, Southeast Texas Record (April 5th, 2022), Southeast Texas Record (March 1st, '22), Southeast Texas Record (Jan.
 20 '22) & Southeast Texas Record (Jan.
 11 '22), Law360 (April 5, 2022), Law (April 5, 2022), Reuters (Nov.
 30, '21), America First Legal, Americans for Prosperity, Atlantic Legal Foundation, Buckeye Institute, Cato Institute, Freedom Foundation, Law360, Reason Foundation, & TexasBarBlog.

 Regarding Texas, here is the November 24th, 2021 petition for certiorari in .pdf format.
 Essentially the plaintiffs in the Texas case (Tony McDonald & Mark Pulliam) who prevailed on July 2nd, 2021 vs. the Texas Bar at the 5th Circuit Court of Appeals seek to liberate the rest of Texas from having to continue paying the societal costs of its lawyers' being required to remain members of the Texas Bar.
 A lot of time, resources, grit and altruism went into this potentially liberating litigation endeavor.
 Here are the heroes who have been litigating this issue against the Texas Bar for years for those plaintiffs and for other dissatisfied members of the Texas Bar.
 The endeavor is not even tax-deductible for their law firm, either.
 This is quite a potential benefit for the rest of us, is it not?
 Notice how reform proposals that could help Texans keep going nowhere in Texas?
 If only more of the U.S. Supreme Court's justices would take a strong interest in this subject, despite some justices' and judges' noteworthy conflicts of interest as far as state bars are concerned.
 For more details, here are direct links to relevant media coverage that we have found thus far: Southeast Texas Record; Reuters; Bar Blog (a Texas Bar publication); Ballotpedia case summary / Ballotpedia news article; TexasLawyer; List23, TexasLawBook, Law360 & Chicago Daily Law Bulletin.